stfbk/mqttsa/readme.md

 # MQTTSA

-The goal of MQTTSA is to automatically detect misconfigurations in MQTT brokers, to provide a report (in a pdf format) of the potential vulnerabilities, and a list of (high level) measures to deploy for mitigation.
+The goal of MQTTSA is to automatically detect misconfigurations in MQTT brokers, to provide a report (in a pdf format) of the potential vulnerabilities, and a list of (high level) mitigation measures to deploy.

 ## Install